Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Data Curation

 \subsection{Quality Control}

 To ensure cultural correctness, linguistic clarity, and consistency across annotators and cultural contexts, we apply a combination of human review and automated quality-control procedures.

+\paragraph{Native verifier agreement.} We conduct an independent verification step to assess the factual correctness of cultural content and the quality of local-language translations.
+For each cultural context, we recruit \textbf{three independent native verifiers}, distinct from the original annotators, and ask them to answer the translated MCQ version of every question in the dataset.
+Verifiers are native speakers with substantial lived experience in the target culture; their responses test both whether the cultural facts are accurate and whether the local-language phrasing is clear and unambiguous.

+We compute \textbf{inter-annotator agreement} (IAA) as the proportion of items on which all three verifiers select the same answer.
+Table~\ref{tab:iaa} (Appendix~\ref{app:iaa}) reports IAA scores across all 20 cultural contexts; scores range from 87.0\% (South Africa) to 94.8\% (China), with a mean of 90.9\%, indicating high factual correctness and translation clarity across the dataset.
+For items where verifiers disagree with the originally labeled correct answer, we review the item through discussions with the annotators and verifiers; if consensus confirms the verifiers' answer is correct, we update the gold label accordingly while keeping the question text unchanged.

-\paragraph{Manual cultural review.} For each cultural context, a reviewer from that culture manually samples and reviews the annotated items for cultural correctness and local-language clarity.
-Items flagged as confusing, ambiguous, or culturally inaccurate are revised and, when necessary, removed. \paragraph{Automated validation and English proofreading.} Because questions are produced by instantiating shared templates with culture-specific content, small surface-level inconsistencies can arise in the English text across annotators and contexts (e.g., tense mismatches introduced by adapting a template from a generic present-tense form to a past event).
+\paragraph{LLM-assisted English proofreading.} Because questions are produced by instantiating shared templates with culture-specific content, small surface-level inconsistencies can arise in the English text across annotators and contexts (e.g., tense mismatches introduced by adapting a template from a generic present-tense form to a past event).
 To mitigate this template-instantiation noise without altering cultural content or reasoning difficulty, we run a deterministic LLM-assisted proofreading pass on \emph{English} fields only (multiple-choice questions and options, and the English True/False statements).
-For each English field, we query \texttt{openai/gpt-5.2-chat} to correct \emph{only} spelling and grammatical errors (including agreement, tense consistency, and capitalization), while preserving the original writing style and word choices and keeping all cultural references and proper nouns unchanged; rephrasing or stylistic improvement is explicitly disallowed.
+For each English field, we query \texttt{openai/gpt-5.2-chat}\footnote{\url{https://cdn.openai.com/gpt-5-system-card.pdf}} to correct \emph{only} spelling and grammatical errors (including agreement, tense consistency, and capitalization), while preserving the original writing style and word choices; rephrasing or stylistic improvement is explicitly disallowed.
 All local-language text is left exactly as written by annotators.